-Earlier this year, we alerted all advisors using our platform of additional compliance information that we require from all clients, trusts and entities.
-Providing this information will bring your client data up-to-date with the ever-evolving industry standard requirements, and in line with the Goldman Sachs client onboarding and maintenance requirements.
+Early in 2022, we alerted all advisors using our platform of additional compliance information that we require from all clients, trusts and entities.
+Providing this information brings your client data up-to-date with the ever-evolving industry standard requirements, and in line with the Goldman Sachs client onboarding and maintenance requirements.
 By understanding your client's source of wealth and related client information, we'll be better equipped to meet regulatory and compliance requirements.

 Client Source(s) of Wealth